department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-system-name-change.md

 - [ ] 3.
 Update the Section name.
 - [ ] 3.
 Bulk alias change all nodes within the system. (https://prod.cms.va.gov/admin/content/bulk)
 - [ ] 4.
 Bulk save to fix titles for all nodes within system. (https://prod.cms.va.gov/admin/content/bulk?type=health_care_local_health_service)
 - [ ] 5.
-Creates a PR to rename the menu for the system accordingly.
+Create a PR to rename the menu for the system accordingly.
 (In the future, they may need to rebuild the menu so that name and machine name match.)

 #### CMS Help desk (wrap up)
 - [ ] 6.
 Notify editor and any other stakeholders.